The Weeknd vows to tone it down for his Super Bowl show

 “I will still incorporate some of the storyline.
 It’s a very cohesive story I’ve been telling throughout this era and throughout this year,” he said.
 “The story will continue, but definitely will keep it PG for the families.”

-The 2021 Pepsi Super Bowl Halftime Show will be different this year due to the pandemic and The Weeknd said he will use different parts of the stadium as well as the field.
-But he would not be drawn into specifics of his show.
+The 2021 Pepsi Super Bowl Halftime Show will be different this year due to the pandemic and The Weeknd said he will use different parts of the stadium, the field and a “little bit” of the famously massive pirate ship.
+But the singer would not be drawn into specifics of his show.
 “You have to watch on Sunday,” he said.

-When asked for his favorite Super Bowl halftime show, the Weeknd cited Diana Ross’ 1996 performance.
+When asked for his favorite Super Bowl halftime show, The Weeknd cited Diana Ross’ 1996 performance.
 She was lowered to the stage by a crane of sparklers, hundreds of dancers spelled out her name on the field, she made three costume changes and she left via helicopter.

 “The show just makes me smile,” said The Weeknd.